Skip to main content

 All presidents have tried to overcome these provisions by introducing special ways and incentives by which foreigners could be encouraged.
 However, the whole country could not advance well when these critical sectors – especially public utilities – are in the way of improving the critical services required by a good business environment.

 In short, Noynoy may have done something but there have been things that held him back.
 One must ask, "How much can Noynoy (or any president for that matter) do within just six years?"
 If one reads the political tenure of the late Lee Kuan Yew (who died before Noynoy) and the near-centenarian Mahathir Mohamad, they never achieved strong good governance in just one term!
 Who can remember the time when Noynoy wanted to build that express from Baclaran to Bacoor but it was near the end of his term?
 Who can forget some infrastructure projects secured during Noynoy's time and were finished during the term of former president Rodrigo R. Duterte?
-There was this risk that Duterte may cancel them because he and Noynoy belonged to two different parties.
-However, we must also take note that Duterte also helped Noynoy's presidential campaign in Davao last 2010!
+There was this risk that Duterte could cancel them because he and Noynoy belonged to two parties.
+However, we must also note that Duterte helped Noynoy's presidential campaign in Davao last 2010!
 Noynoy's father the late Benigno Simeon "Ninoy" A. Aquino Jr. was also a co-founder of PDP-Laban.
-Ninoy also spoke the truth that the Marcos Years weren't under a genuine parliamentary system.
+Ninoy also said that the Marcos Years weren't under a genuine parliamentary system.
 The late Salvador "Doy" Laurel also challenged the late Ferdinand E. Marcos Sr.'s legitimacy as the nation's leader!

 The UP School of Economics is right in saying, "However, that potential will be capped unless he improves the FDI climate in the country through direct reforms dealing with FDI policies."
 In short, Noynoy is held back by certain policies.
 In short, the 1987 Constitution of the Philippines is already getting outdated.